Quite simply – we want to reduce the public health impact of our products.

 We know tobacco products pose real and serious health risks and the only way to avoid these risks is not to use them.
-But many adults choose to smoke, so the Group’s top priority continues to be working towards reducing these risks and making available a range of less risky tobacco and nicotine-based alternatives.
+But many adults choose to smoke, so the British American Tobacco’s top priority continues to be working towards reducing these risks and making available a range of less risky tobacco and nicotine-based alternatives.

 In the world of public health, harm reduction is about developing policies to try and minimise the negative health impact of a risky activity without stopping it entirely.

-For example, advocating the use of condoms reduces the spread of sexually transmitted diseases.
-For tobacco, this means offering less risky alternatives to regular cigarettes for those smokers who cannot, or choose not to, give up.
+For tobacco, this means offering less risky alternatives to regular cigarettes for those smokers who cannot, or choose not, to give up.

 In practice, this could mean that as well as traditional ‘stop smoking’ health services, smokers who’ve been unable to quit are encouraged to switch to less risky products.